prokopiu/xp12mods/aircraft_mods/README.md

 The files go into the folder of each addon as you see them here.

 - Carenado F50 1.1 fixes that airplane to work properly in XP12 (and XP11 btw)
+- SSG_B748_Series contains a new livery I didi not find anywhere else.
+Challenge Airlines Cargo
+- EMB110-V3 fixes the totaly inadequate cockpit lighting in the Dreamfoil EMB-110